blade-ui-kit/docs/countdown.md

 ## Basic Usage

-In its most basic usage, you use it as a self closing component and pass it a `DateTimeInterface` instance through its `expires` attributes:
+In its most basic usage, you use it as a self closing component and pass it a `DateTimeInterface` instance through its `expires` attribute:

 ```html
 <x-countdown :expires="$date"/>